 In Chobe Park we will be camping at private designated sites with bush ablutions.
 We spend one night in the Savuti area and the following two near Chobe River in the northern part of the park.
 The camping areas selected are remote and wild providing a real African bush experience.

-We enjoy one last morning game drive in Chobe Park, before taking a ferry across the Zambezi River into Zambia.
-Then we drive to Livingstone on the Zambian side of the famous Victoria Falls (visa required).
-In Livingstone we overnight in chalets at a comfortable lodge.
+We enjoy one last morning game drive in Chobe Park, before driving to the famous Victoria Falls (visa required).
+In Victoria Falls we overnight in chalets at a comfortable lodge.

 You have free time in the afternoon to visit the impressive Victoria Falls, one of the natural wonders of the world and an unmissable highlight of Southern Africa!
-You can also go curio shopping and explore Livingstone, as well as participating in optional activities.
-Optional Activities in Livingstone include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi, Tram Rides and Helicopter Flights over Victoria Falls.
-On the last night of this Botswana Camping Safari dinner will be at your own expense at the Livingstone lodge.
+You can also go curio shopping and explore the town, as well as participating in optional activities.
+Optional Activities in Vic Falls include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi and Helicopter Flights over Victoria Falls.
+On the last night of this Botswana Camping Safari dinner will be at your own expense at the Vic Falls lodge.

 The truly wild African bush adventure of this Botswana Wilderness Camping Safari ends after breakfast at around 10h00 on day fifteen.